Skip to Content

 Free Application for Federal Student Aid

-Through Federal Student Aid, the U.S. Dept. of Education helps make college education possible by providing more than $256 billion in federal grants, work‑study funds, and student loans each year to more than 10 million students.
+Through Federal Student Aid, the U.S. Dept. of Education helps make college education possible by providing more than 120 billion in federal grants, work‑study funds, and student loans each year to about 10 million students.
 1

 FAFSA, or the Free Application for Federal Student Aid is your ticket to all student aid you may be eligible for.
 And the only way to find out if you qualify for any aid is to complete and submit a FAFSA and it’s absolutely FREE.

-Almost everyone’s eligible for some types of federal student aid — grants, work-study or loans.
+Fact is, almost everyone is eligible for some types of federal student aid, including grants, work-study or loans.

 Whether you’re enrolling in college for the first time or returning to school, you’re highly encouraged to file your FAFSA each year — even if you think you don’t qualify.